-Why should you use a free loan agreement template when loaning money?
+Why should you use a loan agreement template when loaning money?
 Because of what can happen when you don’t.
 When loan agreement templates aren’t followed, the lending party can lose some or all of the money owed with no certain legal remedies.
 Without following a sample loan agreement, you can also not enforce when the loan is to be repaid; in fact, you could find yourself waiting for years for repayment.

 In legal cases involving loans without loan agreements, the court has to try to determine who is telling the truth about the terms of a loan, or even if a loan occurred.
-Even if you are lending to family or a friend you are certain would never cheat you, it is important to complete a free loan agreement template.
+Even if you are lending to family or a friend you are certain would never cheat you, it is important to complete a loan agreement template.
 This loan agreement can work to not only protect your loan, but also the integrity of your relationship.

 Also, it tidies up the loan by setting out payment requirements.
 Is the loan to be paid back in installments, or all by a certain date?
 Is there any interest being charged on the loan, or late charges if the loan is not paid back?

 While these may not be things that lenders want to consider when loaning to someone they trust, it is important to protect both parties when lending money.
 If the person borrowing the money will not be able to pay it back for several months, they might feel more comfortable with the protection of a loan agreement template that states that prior to the exchange of funds.
-Filling out and signing a free loan agreement template takes very little time and effort, but can prevent many legal and personal problems later on.
+Filling out and signing a loan agreement template takes very little time and effort, but can prevent many legal and personal problems later on.

 Here is our guide to loan agreements.
 There are many different types of loans for many different situations.
 We begin here by looking at loans between friends and family.
 We cover what to consider before entering into such an agreement, as well as how to make sure both parties are protected.
 From there, we cover important things to know about several different loan agreements, including home loans and small business loans.
 We end by discussing your options for amending or restructuring bank loans.